Chemistry

 Resources for Nonmajors

-CHEM 100 Perspectives in Environmental Chemistry and CHEM 105 Perspectives in Nutrition are specifically designed to help nonscience majors learn chemistry and relate it to the world around them.
+CHEM 100 Perspectives in Environmental Chemistry is specifically designed to help nonscience majors learn chemistry and relate it to the world around them.

 Facilities